 Make it vegetarian or vegan

+This cabbage can easily be made vegetarian and vegan by skipping the bacon.
 Just be sure to use some vegan or traditional butter to finish, and to add a much-needed dose of flavor from the fat.

 Add 10 small red or yellow potatoes, sliced into quarters, along with the cabbage and cook according to the recipe instructions.

-Make cabbage with sausage
+Make cabbage & sausage

 This beef sausage, cabbage & sweet potato stew is always a hit in our house, and adding sausage would be another great way to turn this side dish into a satisfying, protein-packed meal!
+Simply add 1 pound sweet or hot Italian sausages to the slow cooker along with the cabbage before cooking.

 Another simple way to make this side dish into more of a meal is to add ham, and the method is essentially the same as adding the sausage.
+Simply add 1 pound of chopped ham to the slow cooker along with the cabbage and cook according to the instructions below.

 Tip: If you want to make this recipe with red cabbage, I recommend this recipe for slow cooker red cabbage!